This is not another documentation tool.

 We built Lupis because we hit the wall ourselves.

 Nothing worked.
-Because the problem wasn't process.
-It wasn't people.
+Because the problem wasn't process or people.
 It was physics.
+Code moves at the speed of thought, documentation at the speed of remembering.

-The gap between our code and our documentation wasn't just a technical debt.
-It was a trust debt.
-With our users.
-With our team.
-With ourselves.
+The gap wasn't just technical debt.
+It was trust debt.

 This is our confession.
 Our obsession.
 Our reason for being.